-Salmon, like many animals have a sense of territory and personal space.
-Species which spend their early life schooled up with many of their kind will be particularly aggressive when it comes to their personal space.
-This includes coho, chum and pink salmon, which tend to spend most of their life in large schools and thus when they come into the river are often very susceptible to biting on lures of various kinds.
+Salmon, like many animals, have a sense of territory and personal space.
+Species that spend their early life schooled up with many of their kind will be particularly aggressive when it comes to their personal space.
+This includes coho, chum, and pink salmon, which tend to spend most of their life in large schools and thus when they come into the river are often very susceptible to biting on lures of various kinds.

 A properly presented spinner, plug, spoon or twitched jig will often promote violent strikes that will leave you shaking and hooked on river salmon fishing for life.
 These reactions are often based on sight, so you need a given river to have enough visibility to get these types of bites.
 Every year, I get the most excited as my glacial rivers clear up timed with the return of ocean coho that I can pursue via fishing spinners and jigs.

-When that spinner, jig or plug invades their space, salmon are striking it, not to eat it, but to kill it.
+When that spinner, jig, or plug invades their space, salmon strike it, not to eat it, but to kill it.
 That seems pretty mean to me…just sayin.